-Table 7: Effects For Self-Employed Households
+Table 6: Effects For Self-Employed Households

-Table 7 presents the regression estimate of the regression model in equation 5.
+Table 6 presents the regression estimate of the regression model in equation 4.
 The model is estimated with household-year-quarter level observations.
 The dependent variable is the log of average monthly income of a household in a given year-quarter.
 Cashless Payment measures the log of the amount of cashless transaction in the previous year-quarter.
 All standard errors are clustered at the district-quarter level.

-(1) Income (2) Income (3) Income (4) Income Self-Employed X Lagged Cashless Payments 0.0507^{} (0.0016) 0.0698^{} (0.0027) 0.0549^{} (0.0067) 0.0213^{} (0.0033) Household Fixed Effects Yes Yes Yes Yes District-Year-Qtr Fixed Effects Yes Yes Yes Yes Self-Employed Group Entr.
+(1) Income (2) Income (3) Income (4) Income Self-Employed X Lagged Cashless Payments 0.0507 (0.0015) 0.0700 (0.0027) 0.0538 (0.0065) 0.0208 (0.0033) Household Fixed Effects Yes Yes Yes Yes District-Year-Qtr Fixed Effects Yes Yes Yes Yes Self-Employed Group Entr.
 Hawkers Farmers Hawkers Comparison Group Salaried Salaried Salaried Other Entr.
-Nobs 866,978 449,795 659,856 476,663 Adjusted R-squared 0.683 0.695 0.597 0.662 employed and compares them with salaried households.
-The elasticity of income to digital payments is higher by 0.0507 for the self-employed group compared to salaried households in this specification.
-When digital payments increase in a district, it leads to higher income for self-employed households compared to all the salaried households in the same district after accounting for unobserved district-year-quarter shocks.
+Nobs 866,453 $449,\!597$ 666,029 476,370 Adjusted R-squared 0.678 0.690 0.599 0.655 income for self-employed households compared to all the salaried households in the same district after accounting for unobserved district-year-quarter shocks.

 In Column (2), we compare a subset of entrepreneurs who are more likely to benefit from digital payments, namely the hawkers, to the salaried households.
 As discussed earlier, this sub-category of entrepreneurs are relatively poor and their business establishment is typically "unbankable".
 Often their business is run out of a fruit stall or a temporary location, with very limited availability of collateral.
-The effect of digital payments is especially higher for this sub-group: an increase in elasticity of 0.0698.
+The effect of digital payments is especially higher for this sub-group: an increase in elasticity of 0.07.
 In Column (3), we consider a different occupation category as self-employed: the farmers.
 The group of farmers are also likely to benefit more from the relaxation of credit constraints and transaction costs as is the case with the entrepreneurs.
 Our results confirm this hypothesis.